Teaching Load Policy

 IV.
 Requested Releases or Overloads

-Different faculty members have different priorities and work habits.
-In recognition of this, faculty members will be permitted to request additional teaching-load adjustments beyond the earned adjustments described in Section III.
+Faculty members will be permitted to request additional teaching-load adjustments beyond the earned adjustments described in Section III.
 Requested adjustments will be awarded at lower priority than earned adjustments and other teaching-load demands.

 V. Procedure for Determining Course Loads